Teu2/Maze-Navigation-Console/README.md

 # Maze-Navigation
-A simple console OOP maze navigation program made in C# using informed and uninformed search methods on a 2D matrix.
+A simple maze navigation console application made in C# using informed and uninformed search methods on a 2D matrix.
 The program returns the shortest possible path and the directions taken to get from the initial state to the goal state.

 ###### Uninformed Searches